Cornell Law School: Apply

 Thank you for your interest in Cornell Law School.

-via LSAC to the Juris Doctor Program at Cornell Law School.
+Apply via LSAC to the Juris Doctor Program at Cornell Law School.
 Our students matriculate in the fall semester on a full-time basis.

 Your application and all supporting documents must be submitted through the Law School Admission Council (LSAC) by the following deadlines: